 Lets pretend a team produces a funny episode that is a hilarious pirate comedy but it is not G rated due to language and rum drinking.
 The team would still be able to produce revenue with this video, but it would have to be from their own web site and not part of this competition.
 To stay in the competition they have to produce an episode that is G rated.

-All material entered into this competition is the property of Dolphin Rodeo Inc. The first step before releasing footage to the public or to the teams for editing is to ensure that all legal requirements are met for photography releases, location releases and no legal issues exist with the footage.
-The G rated and legally cleared material shot is released to the team so they can edit and produce the episode for the competition or release the episode they shot.
+All material entered into this competition is the property of Dolphin Rodeo Inc. The first step before releasing footage to the public or back to the teams for editing is to ensure that all legal requirements are met for photography releases, location releases and no legal issues exist with the footage.
+The G rated and legally cleared material shot is released to the team so they can edit and produce the episode for the competition and release the episode they shot.